Ogre version 2.x

-Furthermore we have partial support for GLES 3.X which should be used on newer devices.
+Furthermore we have support for GLES 3 which is used on newer devices.

 We support all iOS devices (Apple TV and watch excluded) that run iOS 6 and above. iOS 8 is required for 64 bit support.
-As with Android, OpenGL ES 1.1-3.0 is supported and making use of the glsl optimizer is recommended.
+As with Android, OpenGL ES 2.0+ is supported.